signdeck/veil/README.md

 ## Dry Run Mode

-Preview what would be exported without actually creating the file:
+You can preview what would be exported without actually creating the file:

 ```bash
 php artisan veil:export --dry-run